 Additionally, in Oklahoma, you can transfer real property using a transfer-on-death deed; this can keep your home out of probate without using a living trust.
 But if you have other significant assets you'd like to keep out of probate, a living trust can be a good solution.

 Yes, you'll still need a will.
 This might seem confusing—isn't the point of a living trust to avoid needing a will?
 Yes, it is, and your will might never be used.
 But you should still write one, for one or both of the following reasons:

 Probably not.
-Most people do not need to worry about estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
-Oklahoma does not have its own estate tax.
+Most people do not need to worry about federal estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
+Oklahoma does not collect its own state estate tax.

-That said, if your estate is close to $12 million, you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+If you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid federal estate taxes.

 To make a living trust in Oklahoma, you:

-For more on Oklahoma estate planning issues, see Oklahoma Estate Planning on Nolo.com.
+For more on Oklahoma estate planning issues, see Oklahoma Estate Planning.